What does a typical day involve?

 How do they learn if you don't teach them?

 We do teach them, but they would learn even if we did not.
 Learning is natural and happening all the time.
 Babies learn to crawl, walk, and talk without being explicitly taught these things.
 They look at who and what exists in the world around them, copy and experiment with what they see, practice and learn the skills they need to grow in independence and connectivity to others.
 In learning communities that value authenticity and collaboration, it is inevitable that we will teach each other.
 Sometimes this happens through classes and workshops, sometimes through conversations and modeling, sometimes through play and interaction.
 But it is always happening.
-In an Agile Learning Center, we incorporate the Cycles of Personal Development through which students learn how to direct their own learning process.

-How will my student learn the basics?
+How do they learn the basics?

 We do not sort knowledge into traditional subject areas, as doing so discourages learners from interdisciplinary thinking and exploring innovative applications they may invent.
 Learning is not about amassing data; it is about making connections, deepening understanding, solving problems, creating, and sharing.
 Facilitators support students in exploring the relatedness and convergence of learning domains, both in school and in the world around us.
 Sorting or prioritizing traditional subjects is rarely useful from this perspective.